 Come join Lawrence Livermore National Laboratory (LLNL) where we apply science and technology to make the world a safer place; now one of 2020 Best Places to Work by Glassdoor!

-We have an opening for a Financial Analyst 4, Cost Accounting Standards analyst to work in a dynamic and fast-paced environment.
+We have an opening for a Financial Analyst .3/.4 Cost Accounting Standards Analyst to work in a dynamic and fast-paced environment.
 You will independently perform research, preparation, analysis, maintenance, and review of highly complex institutional cost accounting issues and financial information.
-This position will be in the Budget Operations Group, Cost Accounting & Indirect Analysis Team in the Office of the CFO
+This position will be in the Budget Operations Group, Cost Accounting & Indirect Analysis Team in the Office of the CFO.

-- Direct and participate in the analysis of accounting practice changes, development of change proposals, and cost impact statements in accordance with Cost Accounting Standard (CAS) requirements
+- Analyze accounting practice changes, prepare accounting practice change proposals, and analyze and prepare cost impact statements in accordance with Cost Accounting Standard (CAS) requirements.

-- Formulate, communicate and implement decisions within scope of designated authority and provide extensive and complex financial and business process consultation and improvement expertise.
+- Formulate and communicate proposed decisions within scope of designated authority and provide financial and business process consultation and improvement expertise.

-- Perform self-assessments and serve as the point-of-contact representing the organization in financial audits and preparing organizational responses to findings.
-Establish, implement and communicate policies, procedures and processes with organizational and institutional impact in response to DOE/NNSA/LLNS and other federal financial laws, orders, and guidelines; serve as an expert with regard to the interpretation and application of financial standards, policies, and procedures.
+- Formulate draft policies, procedures and processes with organizational and institutional impact in response to DOE/NNSA/LLNS and other federal financial laws, orders, and guidelines with regard to the interpretation and application of financial standards, policies, and procedures.

 - Revise sections of the Laboratory's Cost Accounting Standards Board (CASB) Disclosure Statement in accordance with CAS and LLNL's financial policies and procedures.